 During World War II, the park saw extensive damage.
 Because of which, they had to be closed off until further renovations, until they were fully reopened to the public in 1949.

-The National Garden today is one the most popular attractions in Tokyo, both for tourists and locals alike.
+The garden today is one the most popular attractions in Tokyo, both for tourists and locals alike.

 It consists of three different types of parks, which are a Japanese landscape garden, a French, and an English garden.

-Shinjuku Gyoen is also the home to a very large concentration of cherry blossoms, which give this park a very unique look.
+Shinjuku Gyoen is also the home to a very large concentration of cherry blossom trees, which give this park a very unique look.

 There are also plenty of unique Japanese-style ponds, which are dotted with bridges and islands, each of which are uniquely decorated with shrubs, pavilions, and trees.

-Located at the site of the former innermost point of defence at Edo Castle, the Imperial Palace is one of the most popular and well-known Tokyo attractions.
+Located at the site of the former innermost point of defense at Edo Castle, the Imperial Palace is one of the most popular and well-known Tokyo attractions.

 It used to be an entire complex of buildings in the past, but after centuries of warfare, most of those buildings have been destroyed and was never rebuilt.

-The Imperial Palace was the residence of Japan’s Royal Family, and it also used to be be the home of the Tokugawa shogun who ruled Japan in the Edo period.
+The Palace was the residence of Japan’s Royal Family, and it also used to be the home of the Tokugawa shogun who ruled Japan in the Edo period.

 Today, most of the palace’s grounds are open to the public, and there are several guided tours, both in English and Japanese, that explain to visitors the importance of the palace.